 Todays’ students blur the boundaries between the university and the public.
 With one foot in academia and one foot in mainstream society, we believe that students offer insights into popular culture that can enliven social science research and invigorate our academic institutions.
-With an increase in blended, applied, part-time, and distance-learning graduate programs at Canadian universities, an influx of diverse, talented, and creative early- or mid-career professionals are bringing to these programs an array of skills and experiences.
+The outcome of this can be innovative, stylish, and relevant projects that have appeal both inside the academy and also with the public.

 Other Student Projects

-From homeless to having a life - During the summer months, homeless people in the Kelowna area often look for shacks like these to shelter in.
-Royal Roads student Lori Turner profiles the work that Inn From The Cold is doing to reach out to people who experience homelessness.
-Read more about this project here.
+From homeless to having a life - During the summer months, homeless people in the Kelowna area often look for shacks to shelter in.
+Lori Turner profiles the work that Inn From The Cold is doing to reach out to people who experience homelessness.